james-jory/segment-personalize-workshop/exercise4/README.md

 37. Return to your Lambda function.
 38. Create a new key called `personalize_tracking_id`.
 39. Paste the Event Tracker’s tracking ID into the value field.
-40. Scroll to the top of the page and click the Save button to save your changes.
+40. Click the Save button at the top of the page to save your changes.

 ![](https://paper-attachments.dropbox.com/s_C2B02AED879A518AEFAF0FFED12CDDE467AF9DAEA3DC2098084E706023E68F50_1558281914584_image.png)